ida-arbeitszeit/workers-control/docs/getting_started.rst

 Documentation
 -------------

-Run:
+To generate the developer documentation, run from the root folder of the project:

 .. code-block:: bash

   make clean
   make html

-in the root folder of the project to generate developer documentation, including auto-generated API docs.
 Open the documentation in your browser at ``build/html/index.html``.
-The HTML code is generated from documentation files in the ``docs`` folder, using parts of the top-level file ``README.rst``.
+The HTML code is generated from documentation files in the ``docs`` folder.

 The docs are hosted on `Read the Docs <https://workers-control.readthedocs.io/en/latest/>`_ and are automatically updated when changes are pushed to the master branch.

 Benchmarking
 ------------